k97-Media/railsAutoReload/README.md

 -------------------------
 Link to the : [YOUTUBE CHANNEL](https://www.youtube.com/channel/UC9j6pieJxlXmpq0k7kV1VDg)

-Link to the video : not yet published
+Link to the video : https://youtu.be/3H-vcOdFKYc

 -------------------------------------------